SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 * The place to share files is `/project/def-mcneney/share`.
 * Use `cp` to copy directories and files to an approprioate sub-directory of the share space.
-* The files you copy will have group ownership `def-mcneney`, but to share them there are two more steps to take.
+* By default, the directories and files you copy to `/project/def-mcneney/share` will have group ownership `def-mcneney`, but to allow other users to read, write and execute the directories/files there are two more steps to take.
 * Suppose you copied the directory `TestDir` into `/project/def-mcneney/share`.
 Change to this directory and execute the following two commands